berw96/CI646-regex/README.md

 (01 to 12) and `yyyy` is any four digits.
     * `mm/dd/yyyy`, where `mm` is a valid month, `dd` is a valid day of the month and `yyyy` is any four digits.

+    Each of these patterns have things in common (e.g. valid days of the month) -- make separate variables for the parts of the patterns so you don't repeat yourself.
+Surrounding each sub-pattern in grouping brackets will ensure that they still work when you combine them.

     If the input string is a date in the form `dd-Mon-yyyy`, your program should print “Valid date”.